NoahHsu/noahhsu.github.io/docs/System Design/DB/Mysql_Trap_when_DB_Read-Write_Separate_and_Parent-Child_Relationship_Schema_without_Transaction.md

 In MySQL 8.x, the replica DB syncs data from the main DB by reading the "binary log," which we call a "binlog."
 The content of the "binlog" can be set in two formats: **row-based** and **statement-based**.
 Since some nondeterministic statements (those that depend on a loadable function or stored program, LIMIT without an ORDER BY, etc.; see more details on [statement-based replication disadvantages]((https://dev.mysql.com/doc/refman/8.0/en/replication-sbr-rbr.html#replication-sbr-rbr-sbr-disadvantages))) are not suitable for statement-based replication, the default format is row-based ([ref.](https://dev.mysql.com/doc/refman/8.0/en/binary-log-setting.html)).

-In the row-based replication, it will **acquire a table lock** first, and then apply the affected rows changes (update or insert) in batch mode (more detail in [row-based replication process](https://dev.mysql.com/doc/refman/8.4/en/replication-rbr-usage.html)).
-So all the change within one statement or one transaction will be applied together.
+In the row-based replication, it will **acquire a table lock** first, and then apply the affected row changes (update or insert) in batch mode (more detail in [row-based replication process](https://dev.mysql.com/doc/refman/8.4/en/replication-rbr-usage.html)).
+So all the changes within one statement or one transaction will be applied together.

 As a result, if we don't use transaction on multiple insert statements to the same table, the "binlog" will add multiple separate logs, one for each record.
-The replica DB then reads the logs one by one, which would be a trap that some change is applied but some is not.
+The replica DB then reads the logs one by one, which would be a trap that some change is applied but some are not.

 After we understand how MySQL replicas sync data, let's take a look on which use cases might fail under this mechanism.